nmmh/chat/readme.md

 TODO:
 * Close channels when the app stops.
 (I assume the channels in here are a concurrent travesty)
+* stop using goroutines like they are going out of fashion
 * Clean up messageHandler
 * Resolve ownership of the channels (Its not clear whether a separate set of network channels should be used)
+* tests
+* testing on other OSs - currently windows
 * other things

 ### Install: